 Configuration of the optimizer for the stop-loss

 I set the minimum value at ten points, the maximum value at 500 points, and a step of two points.
 The optimizer will try the 246 combinations of stop-loss from 10 to 500 by two points.
-The optimizer will place a stop-loss at 10 points, then at 12 points, then at 14 until 500, and it will relaunch the backtest each time.
+The optimizer will place a stop-loss at 10 points, then at 12 points, then at 14 until 500, and relaunch the backtest each time.

 Result of the stop-loss optimization